Pruitt-shane/Bioinformatics/README.md

 	- https://www.markdowntutorial.com
 - tips for command line
 	- https://github.com/gwcbi/HPC/blob/master/commandline.md
-- how to run interactive jobs *(do this for all haphpipe modules and pipelines!)*
+- how to run interactive jobs
 	- https://github.com/gwcbi/HPC/blob/master/interactive_jobs.md
+-HyDRA's website has a really nice example of what a user friendly user manual might look like.
+Although it still assumes that you are pretty knowledeable about computers, I think it might be a good place to start.
+[HyDRA's Website](https://github.com/Findwise/Hydra)

 ## FAQ
 List all questions you had and provide links / explainations you felt were helpful to answer these questions.
 Use topics and numbering.